wendy2014/Dagger/README.md

 * commit new feature
 * add testcase/demo

+Meanwhile you'd better follow the rules below

-And it's *NOT* recommended to submit pull request directly to Dagger's `master` branch
+* It's *NOT* recommended to submit a pull request directly to Dagger's `master` branch. `develop` branch is more appropriate
+* Follow common Java coding conventions
+* Put all Java class files under *com.netease* package
+* Add the following [license](#license) in each Java class file

 ## License